 - examined by a vet and provided the relevant medical treatment if required

 - house-trained (if a dog comes from a foster home)

-- Usually has a pet passport
+- usually has a pet passport

-You will see us out out nearly every weekend throughout the year fundraising.
-Volunteers do not get paid by KGR, they give their time and efforts because they love the dogs, are passionate about animal welfare and want to find the KGR dogs new homes.
-The majority work full time and manage the charity and the fundraising in their free time.
+You will see us out nearly every weekend throughout the year fundraising.
+Volunteers do not get paid by KGR, they give their time and efforts because they love the dogs and want to help them. .
+The majority of volunteers work full time and manage the charity and the fundraising in their free time.

 Interested in adopting a dog from us?
-Check out our ‘Hounds Needing Homes’ page
+Check out our Hounds Needing Homes page